MCKINNEY AVENUE M-LINE TROLLEY TURNS 30 THIS YEAR !

 On Saturday, September 28th, everyone is invited to the free “Love the Trolleys Birthday Party” on Moody Plaza in Klyde Warren Park, featuring cake, music, trolleys, food trucks and entertainment,

 Next, The Trolley Taste of Uptown will be held on October 3rd at The Crescent in Uptown, where the very first Trolley launch party took place, providing tastes of fine cuisine from restaurants on the Trolley line.
-Tickets will be available for purchase.
+Tickets are available for purchase: https://trolleytasteofuptown2019.eventbrite.com

 Ten-year-old trolley aficionado and expert, Oliver, named Honorary Motorman for the 25th Anniversary is enthusiastically back for the 30th.
 This year, he is joined by 14 Trolley Ambassadors, ages three to 16, to welcome guests at events and provide information on the trolleys.
 “We’re all excited about celebrating our 30th anniversary,” said Mr. Cobb.
 “Our resident Trolley Barn cat, Stone, who was born on the 4th of July, is looking forward to it too.